 There’s more than one way to clean a carpet.
 Manuals and guides describe the different methods, along with specialized words and phrases.
 The terms can be confusing, even for cleaning professions.
 Here’s a quick refresher on five popular cleaning methods:

-In dry compound cleaning a solvent containing an absorbent carrier is applied into the carpet using agitation.
-Simply vacuum up the solvent along with the absorbed soil.
+In dry compound cleaning, an absorbent carrier with solvents is applied into the carpet using agitation.
+Simply vacuum up the absorbent compound material along with the absorbed soil.

 Absorbent pad cleaning uses minimal moisture, making it ideal for interim cleanings.
 The method utilizes spin action to absorb carpet soil with a cotton bonnet pad.